BenjaminGrabow/node-db3-challenge/queries.md

 # Database Queries

 ### Display the ProductName and CategoryName for all products in the database.
-Shows 76 records.
+Shows 77 records.
+SELECT p.productname, c.categoryname from products as p join categories as c on p.categoryid = c.categoryid;

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.